Corporate Governance

 Qualifications/disqualifications, Term Limit and Number of Independent Directors

-1. | What are the qualifications and disqualifications of Independent Directors (IDs)? | |
+2. | What are the qualifications of an Independent Director (ID)? |

 |